 Imagine that you’ve been injured on the job in Georgia.
 If you’re reading this, then perhaps you have been.
 You haven’t broken any laws and you’re not under arrest, so you might not think that what you say “can and will be used against you.”
 Yet, it absolutely can and will.
 Worse yet, what you don’t say can and will be used against you.
 It is very common for injured workers to fail to address every aspect of their injuries in the initial medical exam, which can cause real problems and obstacles for you down the road.
+Our Georgia workers’ compensation lawyers have seen it happen too many times.
 Consider the following examples:

 - You fall from a height in a ‘fall to lower level’ workplace accident, perhaps off of a ladder or scaffolding.
 As you impact the floor, you fracture your arm.
 This is naturally your primary concern.
 You seek immediate treatment for this injury and this is the sole focus of your initial medical examination after the injury.
 You completely fail to mention that you are also experiencing pain in your back.

 - Your job requires that you lift and maneuver heavy objects, like boxes of products, for example.
 You strain your back while lifting one object, causing immense pain.
 This pain causes you to drop the heavy object on your foot.
 You may have broken or sprained something in your foot, but the pain in your back is so severe that it takes center stage.
 You see the doctor for your back and fail to mention the pain in your foot.